Can You Get Pregnant From Precum?

 Can you get pregnant from precum?

-Let’s say your partner ejaculates prior to having sex.
+Let’s say your partner ejaculates before having sex.
 Live sperm leftover in the penis could make its way into the precum.

 Further studies found similar results.

 This evidence points to the importance of looking at precum as a potential carrier of sperm.
-This means a small but potential chance of resulting in a pregnancy.
+This means a slight but potential chance of resulting in a pregnancy.

 What are the actual chances of getting pregnant from precum?